AidenDurrant/abdn-hpc/maxwell/readme.md

 - High-speed network – a 10Gb network

 There currently exists two seperate partitions of the A100 GPU nodes:
-- `a100_full`: 2 nodes where each A100 GPU memory is not partitioned and remains full at 80Gb per card.
+- `a100_full`: 3 nodes where each A100 GPU memory is not partitioned and remains full at 80Gb per card.
 - `a100_mig`: 1 node where each A100 GPU is partitioned into 3, resulting in 9 GPU partitions each with ??GB.

 It is important to note that you cannot employ different GPU partitions in a distributed fashion, hence the current maximum distributed setting is 2x `a100_full` nodes with 9x A100 80GB GPU's in total.

 ### 2. Accessing the cluster

 Requesting access to Maxwell is done by directly contacting digital research (digitalresearch@abdn.ac.uk), and is only available for Staff, PGR, and those who purchase resources.
-For UG and PGT students interested in HPC resources, see the Macleod cluster guide.
+For UG and PGT students interested in HPC resources, see the Maxwell cluster guide.

 #### 2.1 Remote Access